ros2/ros2_documentation/source/Tutorials/Ament-CMake-Documentation.rst

 Compiler and linker options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ROS 2 targets compilers which comply with the C++14 and C99 standard.
+ROS 2 targets compilers which comply with the C++14 and C99 standard until at least ``Crystal Clemmys``.
+Newer versions might be targeted in the future and are referenced `here <http://www.ros.org/reps/rep-2000.html>`__.
 Therefore it is customary to set the corresponding CMake flags:

 .. code-block:: cmake